 There is nothing complicated about incorporating a copper drinking vessel into your life.

-Large copper vases are traditionally used in India to store quantities of potable water for groups or families, which is then poured into smaller containers for meals and individual use.
+Large copper vases have been traditionally used in India to store quantities of potable water for groups or families, which is then poured into smaller containers for meals and individual use.
 Some people use a simple copper cup or a kalash, a miniature vase.

 Modern-day copper containers diverge from the traditional appearance of the kalash and are built in a cylindrical shape.
 They are made either with a single piece of copper or with two pieces that form a metal seam, and the mouths are threaded with screw-top lids, sometimes accompanied by a seal to prevent them from leaking.